itsmng/wiki-backup/docs/docker-install.md

     -e MARIADB_PASSWORD=[DB_PASSWORD] \
     -idt itsmng/itsm-ng:MY_TAG

-See `List of all image tags` for more informations.
+See `List of all image tags` for more information.

 ### ITSM-NG image with MariaDB